TheMannu/AWS-Services/08 - S3/S3-One-Short.md

   - Transition objects to **S3 Standard-IA** after 30 days.
   - Archive objects to **S3 Glacier** after 90 days.
   - Permanently delete objects after 365 days.

+### Cost Structure

+- **Storage Cost**: Varies by storage class.
+For example, S3 Standard costs more than Glacier.
+- **Request Cost**: Charges apply for GET, PUT, and other requests made to access or manipulate data.
+- **Data Transfer**: Costs are incurred for transferring data out of S3 to the internet or to different AWS regions.